21 Blended Family Quotes That You Can Relate To

-What is a blended family?
 A blended family is a family that includes children from a partner's past relationship.
-One, or both parents may become a stepparent.
+One or both parents may become a stepparent.

-Blending families requires adjustments for everyone, not just one person or the other.
-The whole family must relearn how to interact and socialize while discovering where they fit in the overall situation.
-Families have growing pains, and the trip to becoming a perfectly balanced blended family is rough, the bonds that are created afterward are worth it.
+Blending families requires adjustments for everyone involved; all parents and all children.
+The whole family may have to relearn how to interact and socialize while discovering where they fit in the new family dynamic.
+Families have growing pains, and though the trip to becoming a healthily balanced blended family can be rough, the bonds that are often created afterward are worth it.

-With that in mind, we have compiled a list of quotes that members of a blended or currently "blending" family can relate to:
+With that in mind, we have compiled a list of quotes that a blended or currently "blending" family can relate to:

 Quotes For Step-Mom:

 It is not always comfortable stepping up and becoming a stepmom.
-Being accused by another family member of trying to replace their "real" mom or being constantly pummeled by the harsh words of confused step-children.
-Sometimes it seems impossible to bond and to adjust to the new arrangement, to becoming a new mom to children that are not legally yours.
-Having to deal with the verbal abuse of other mothers or working with children can tempt you to throw everything to the wind.
+Sometimes it seems nearly impossible to bond and to adjust to the new arrangement, to become a new mom to children who are not legally yours.
+Having to manage the parenting preferences of the children’s biological mother or working with children who may not initially accept you can be taxing at times.
 Every now and again, a reminder is needed that you're doing the best you can and that you are not the first, or only, stepmom to struggle.
-Here are five quotes for new step-moms:
+Here are five quotes for new stepmoms: